-Financial instruments that potentially subject the Company to a concentration of credit risk principally consist of cash, cash equivalents, and restricted cash, investments in marketable debt securities, available-for-sale, investments in strategic alliance partners (included under other assets), security deposits (included under other assets, current and non-current), and commissions receivable, net.
+Financial instruments that potentially subject the Company to a concentration of credit risk principally consist of cash, cash equivalents, and restricted cash, investments in marketable debt securities, available-for-sale, investments in strategic alliance partners (included in other assets), security deposits (included under other assets, non-current), and commissions receivable, net.
 Cash, cash equivalents, and restricted cash are placed with high-credit quality financial institutions and invested in high-credit quality money market funds and commercial paper.
 Concentrations and ratings of investments in marketable debt securities, available-for-sale are limited by the approved investment policy.

-To reduce its credit risk, the Company monitors the credit standing of the financial institutions and money market funds that represent amounts recorded as cash, cash equivalents, and restricted cash.
+To reduce its credit risk, the Company monitors the credit standing of the financial institutions money market funds that represent amounts recorded as cash, cash equivalents, and restricted cash.
 The Company historically has not experienced any significant losses related to cash, cash equivalents, and restricted cash.

-In September 2021, the Company entered into a Strategic Alliance with MTRCC pursuant to which the Company has agreed to provide loan opportunities that may be funded through MTRCC's Delegated Underwriting and Servicing Agreement ("DUS Agreement") with Fannie Mae that requires MTRCC to guarantee a portion of each loan funded.
-On a loan-by-loan basis, the Company, at its option, can indemnify a portion of MTRCC's guarantee obligation of loan opportunities presented to and closed by MTRCC through the DUS Agreement.
+The Company has entered into a Strategic Alliance with MTRCC pursuant to which the Company has agreed to provide loan opportunities that may be funded through MTRCC's Delegated Underwriting and Servicing Agreement ("DUS Agreement") with Fannie Mae that requires MTRCC to guarantee a portion of each loan funded.
+On a loan-by-loan basis, the Company, at its option, can indemnify a portion of MTRCC's guarantee obligation of loan opportunities presented to and closed by MTRCC though the DUS Agreement.
 The Company manages and limits the concentration of risk related to the guarantees assumed by monitoring the underlying property type, geographic location, credit of the borrowers, underlying debt service coverage, and loan to value ratios.

 The Company derives its revenue from a broad range of real estate investors, owners, and users in the United States and Canada, none of which individually represents a significant concentration of credit risk.
 The Company maintains allowances, as needed, for estimated credit losses based on management's assessment of the likelihood of collection.
-For the years ended December 31, 2024, 2023, and 2022, no transaction represented 10% or more of total revenue.
-Further, while one or more transactions may represent 10% or more of commissions receivable at any reporting date, amounts due for brokerage and financing transactions are typically collected within 10 days of settlement and, therefore, do not expose the Company to significant credit risk.
+For the years ended December 31, 2023, 2022, and 2021, no transaction represented 10% or more of total revenue.
+Further, while one or more transactions may represent 10% or more of commissions receivable at any reporting date, amounts due are typically collected within 10 days of settlement and, therefore, do not expose the Company to significant credit risk.

-During the year ended December 31, 2024, 2023, and 2022, the Company's Canadian operations represented approximately 5%, 4%, and 2%, respectively, of total revenue.
+During the year ended December 31, 2023, the Company's Canadian operations represented approximately 4% of total revenue.
+During each of the years ended December 31, 2022 and 2021, the Company's Canadian operations represented 2% of total revenue.

-During each of the years ended December 31, 2024, 2023, and 2022, no office represented 10% or more of total revenue.
+During each of the years ended December 31, 2023, 2022, and 2021, no office represented 10% or more of total revenue.